 God has shown extraordinary grace to us!
 As people who have been shown such grace, we display grace to others.
 This means we seek the good of others and the good of our city (Jeremiah 29:7).
 We pursue accountability together.
 Grace means valuing people and desire to love them through word and work.

 The Church is our center.

 Jesus did not die to form a ministry or a non-profit.
 Jesus shed His blood for the church (Acts 20:28).
 The church is Plan A and there is no other.
 God’s mission will be accomplished through the church.
 While other ministries are not bad, they cannot replace God’s plan “that through the church the manifold wisdom of God might now be made known to the rulers and authorities in the heavenly places” (Ephesians 3:10).

 Ministry is our responsibility.

-We all are called to make disciples (Matthew 28:18-20), and Pastors were given as gifts to the church to equip God’s people to complete this commission.
+All believers are called to make disciples (Matthew 28:18-20), and pastors are given as gifts to the church to equip God’s people to complete this commission.